Climate Change Activism on College Campuses

 Plus, professors are incorporating climate change into their curriculum plans, Lorenzen said.
 A literature professor might assign a book like Rachel Carson's "Silent Spring," for example, and social science faculty lecture about environmental economics, policy, and politics.
 Professors in the hard sciences often incorporate information about what to do about climate change so that students won't be left demoralized.

-Turning Despair into Action
+Turning Climate Grief into Climate Change Action

 Frequently, students' motivations extend from a dark place: climate grief.